 Disrupting the usual recruitment methods and replacing cvs and job interviews with a speed dating session and 1-2-1 meetings has delivered premium results over the years Growing Talent has run for all parties.

-Finally, JCP and community specialists see their customers go into permanent work and gain the ability to take control of their lives and move
+Employers secure unique, sustainable talent they would never find using traditional methods.
+Unemployed talent are empowered to secure a permanent job they have the tools to grow into a career.
+Finally, JCP and community specialists see their customers go into permanent work and gain the ability to take control of their lives and move forward.

 On arriving at the office today, I was greeted by “We met Mariia – she’s great, so friendly” by the Welcome Team.
 Upstairs, Mariia’s boss’s boss made a point of seeking me out to tell me how impressive Mariia is “she’s always early – look she’s in now”.